Logging and Error reporting¶

 - Blueslip is implemented in

-- In order to capture essentially any error occuring in the browser,
+- In order to capture essentially any error occurring in the browser,

 blueslip does the following: